redsanket/spark/external/presto/guide/authentication.rst

 `vcguser <https://ui.athenz.ouroath.com/athenz/domain/vcg.user/role>`_ domain are accepted.
 The naming convention of the role is ``uid.<username>``.
 For regular users, roles are already created and ``user.username`` is added to the role.

-1. Please follow steps in `Creating Athenz Roles for Grid Authentication <https://docs.google.com/document/d/1fUziPmsB-QALJtqQ6QZ9xf18n6mLOqRHasR9Ru7hXMg/edit>`_ to create the Athenz role for headless user.
+1. Please follow steps in
+   `Creating Athenz Roles for Grid Authentication <https://docs.google.com/document/d/1fUziPmsB-QALJtqQ6QZ9xf18n6mLOqRHasR9Ru7hXMg/edit>`_ to create the Athenz role for headless user.
    After that you can add user principals or Athenz services to the newly created role.
-2. Refer to `Athenz X.509 Role Certificates <https://git.ouroath.com/pages/athens/athenz-guide/zts_rolecert>`_ documentation for fetching role certificates using the Athenz service certificate and key.
+2. Refer to `Athenz X.509 Role Certificates <https://git.ouroath.com/pages/athens/athenz-guide/zts_rolecert>`_
+   documentation for fetching role certificates using the Athenz service certificate and key.
    Role certificates are currently valid for 30 days and will have to be refreshed once they expire.
-The validity will be reduced to 3 days for these domains in Jan 2020.
+   The validity will be reduced to 1 day for these domains in Feb 2020.

 Linux
 -----